alfitz/storybook/addons/knobs/README.md

 ### text

-The text knobs allows the user to interact with text used in a story using an input field.
+The `text` knobs allows the user to interact with text used in a story using an input field.

 ##### Usage
 ```js
 text(label, defaultValue);
 ```

+In the following example, the value of the text knob is used as a dynamic variable in the story.

 ##### Example
 ```js